All resources

 AVERAGEA Function

-The AVERAGEA function in Google Sheets calculates the average of a range, including both numbers and text.
-Unlike the AVERAGE function, AVERAGEA treats text values as 0 and counts them in the average, making it useful when working with mixed data types.
+The AVERAGEA function calculates the average of a range, including both numbers and text.
+Unlike AVERAGE, the AVERAGEA treats text values as 0 and counts them in the average, making it useful when working with mixed data types.

 This function helps you understand the overall average, even when non-numeric data is present in your dataset.